-Without glasses presented in this book has been demonstrated in thousands of cases, not only in my own practice but in that of many persons of whom I may not even have heard; for almost all patients, when they are cured, proceed to cure others.
-At a social gathering one evening, a lady told me that she had met a number of my patients; but when she mentioned their names, I found that I did not remember any of them and said so.
+THE efficacy of the method of treating imperfect sight without glasses presented in this book has been demonstrated in thousand of cases, not only in my own practice but in that of many persons of whom I may not even have heard; for almost all patients, when they are cured, proceed to cure others.
+At a social gathering one evening a lady told me that she had met a number of my patients; but when she mentioned their names I found that I did not remember any of them and said so.

+"That is because you cured them by proxy," she said.
 "You didn't directly cure Mrs. Jones or Mrs. Brown, but you cured Mrs. Smith, and Mrs. Smith cured the other ladies.
-You didn't treat Mr. and Mrs. Simpkins, or Mr. Simpkins' mother and brother; but you may remember that you cured Mr. Simpkins' boy of a squint, and he cured the rest of the family."
+You didn't treat Mr. and Mrs. Simpkins, or Mr. Simpkins' mother and brother, but you may remember that you cured Mr. Simpkins' boy of a squint, and he cured the rest of the family."

 In schools where the Snellen test card was used to prevent and cure imperfect sight, the children, after they were cured themselves, often took to the practice of ophthalmology with the greatest enthusiasm and success, curing their fellow students, their parents and their friends.
 They made a kind of game of the treatment, and the progress of each school case was watched with the most intense interest by all the children.
 On a bright day, when the patients saw well, there was great rejoicing, and on a dark day there was corresponding depression.
 One girl cured twenty-six children in six months; another cured twelve in three months; a third developed quite a varied ophthalmological practice, and did things of which older and more experienced practitioners might well have been proud.
 Going to the school which she attended one day, I asked this girl about her sight, which had been very imperfect.
-She replied that it was now very good, and that her headaches were quite gone.
+She replied that it was now very good and that her headaches were quite gone.
 I tested her sight and found it normal.
 Then another child whose sight had also been very poor spoke up.